 Cruciferous vegetables are rich in natural chemicals called indoles and isothiocyanates, which protect against many cancers.
 And broccoli sprouts contain 10 times as much sulforaphane, a cancer-protective substance, than does mature broccoli.
 Here’s a full blog we wrote on how broccoli fights cancer and inflammation.

-Garlic and onions’ pungent odor and taste comes from their powerful sulphur-containing compounds.
+Garlic and Onions Garlic and onions’ pungent odor and taste comes from their powerful sulphur-containing compounds.
 The primary ingredient is Allicin, known for its antibacterial, antiviral, antifungal and antioxidant properties.

 Allicin, along with other powerful compounds in both onions and garlic have a profound effect on your circulatory, digestive and immunological systems, which helps to lower blood pressure, lower blood sugar levels, and raise the levels of HDL (good cholesterol) in your body.